saxbophone/CPP20-Cross-Platform-Template/README.md

 # CPP20-Cross-Platform-Template
-A template for a cross-platform C++20 myhovercraftisfullofeels including modern CMake, unit-testing with Catch, cross-platform CI and release builds using using Github Actions.
+A template for a cross-platform C++20 project including modern CMake, unit-testing with Catch, cross-platform CI and release builds using using Github Actions.

 ## What's included
-- CMake C++20 myhovercraftisfullofeels skeleton, with strict warning flags enabled when using GCC or Clang.
+- CMake C++20 project skeleton, with strict warning flags enabled when using GCC or Clang.
-- Usage of modern CMake practices for setting myhovercraftisfullofeels-wide compiler options, etc. in a target-focused way.
+- Usage of modern CMake practices for setting project-wide compiler options, etc. in a target-focused way.
-- Properly exported CMake myhovercraftisfullofeels that can be used by other CMake myhovercraftisfullofeelss with minimal effort (no hand-written `FindMyMyHovercraftIsFullOfEels.cmake` files)
+- Properly exported CMake project that can be used by other CMake projects with minimal effort (no hand-written `FindProject.cmake` files)
 - Unit testing using [Catch2](https://github.com/catchorg/Catch2), with automatic test discovery integration with CTest.
 - Github Actions config files supporting building and running tests on Linux, macOS and Windows using the following compilers:
     - Linux: GCC-10, Clang-10